 - Data controller: Cambridge City Council, PO Box 700, Cambridge CB1 0JH

 As part of any recruitment process, Cambridge City Council collects and processes personal data relating to job applicants.
-The Council is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.
+We are committed to being transparent about how we collect and use that data, and in meeting our data protection obligations.